 All the information needed by the EGI Quality Criteria [R6] set by the SA2 activity for the software providers.

-The testing team will decide if problems are cosmetic, minor, serious or critical.
-Depending on the seriousness of the problems and if they affect critical areas of the functionality (as opposed to being problems that affect code not critical to the release), will decide the course of action, from immediate patching, to defer changes to the new release or even a release rollback.
+The testing team will decide if issues are low, normal or priority.
+Depending on the criticality of the issues the team will decide the necessary action to be taken, from immediate patching, to defer changes to the new release or even a release rollback.

-This testing will not preclude standard bug fixing and problem solving in the production release, which will not need ATB involvement, but can be notified to them, particularly when the changes are disruptive or contravene the usual behaviour.
+This testing will not preclude standard bug fixing and problem solving in the production release, which will not need ATB involvement, but will be communicated, particularly when the changes are disruptive or contravene the usual behaviour.

 4. Technologies

-We will give here a brief description of the technologies that will be used for the rewrite
+This section will provide a brief description of the technologies that will be used for the rewrite

 4.1 Python / Django